 - Patient access to a broad range of contraceptive options, including long acting reversible contraceptives (LARC), other pharmaceuticals, and laboratory tests;

-- Linkages and partnerships with comprehensive primary care providers, HIV care and treatment providers, and mental health, drug and alcohol treatment providers;
+- Establishment of linkages and partnerships with comprehensive primary care providers, HIV care and treatment providers, and mental health, drug and alcohol treatment providers;

-- Incorporation of CDC’s “Revised Recommendations for HIV Testing of Adults, Adolescents and Pregnant Women in Health Care Settings;”
+- Incorporation of the National HIV/AIDS Strategy (NHAS) and CDC’s “Revised Recommendations for HIV Testing of Adults, Adolescents and Pregnant Women in Health Care Settings;”

-- Data collection (such as the Family Planning Annual Report (FPAR)) for use in monitoring performance and improving family planning services;
+- Efficient and streamlined electronic data collection (such as for the Family Planning Annual Report (FPAR)), reporting and analysis for internal use in monitoring performance, program efficiency, and staff productivity in order to improve the quality and delivery of family planning services; and

-- Incorporation of research outcomes that focus on family planning service delivery;
+- Incorporation of research outcomes and evidence-based approaches that focus on family planning service delivery.